-None of the Company's financial assets are secured by collateral or other credit enhancements, except for cash and cash equivalents, trade receivables and due from affiliates as described below and in the succeeding page.
+None of the Company's financial assets are secured by collateral or other credit enhancements, except for cash and cash equivalents, receivables and due from related parties as described in the succeeding page.

 (a) Cash and Cash Equivalents

 The credit risk for cash and cash equivalents is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
 Included in the cash and cash equivalents are cash in banks and short-term placements which are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P0.5 million for every depositor per banking institution.